Heyo. How are you?

 That changed with Sam.

 Sam and I clicked almost instantly.
 He lived across the hall.
 Once he realized I could be trusted (a surprisingly rare trait in that environment, we found) after watching his stuff while moving in, we started giving the 'What's up' nod all dudes do.
 I don't recall exactly what it was that started the avalanche, but as soon as he and I both realized we shared an adoration for Jackass and the CKY videos, we started making emphatic recommendations and swapping files.
 Romantic, right?
 Anyway, I got him into all kinds of stuff like Thrice while he turned me on to H.I.M. (relevant post pending).
 One day after class (or maybe during, as not every massive lecture required strict attendance) he called over to tell me to accept the transfer he was sending, as it was higher bit rate than the normal junky mp3s we were normally swapping.
-What he sent me was CKY's fresh album, Infiltrate, Destroy, Rebuild
+What he sent me was CKY's fresh album, Infiltrate, Destroy, Rebuild.
+It was awesome.

 I'd loved the band's earlier stuff but the mixes and ripped files always sounded terrible.
 This was huge and heavy, a thunderous, heaving album that saw the band suddenly came to life in my headphones.
 Even the sounds of the guitars themselves were unique, Deron Miller achieving some odd yet unmistakable tones that made the band stand out among the generic stuff on the radio.
 The off kilter rhythms gave them an ear-catching sound, as well.
-The album was unlike anything else I was listening to at the time, and although there have been similar sounds to develop as of late, nothing's been quite as good as IDR
+The album was unlike anything else I was listening to at the time, and although there have been similar sounds to develop as of late, nothing's been quite as good as IDR.

 While not every song on the album has been released as a single, there is a video for every track, which is due to the devotion of drummer Jess' brother Bam.
 The lurching 'Escape From Hellview' is a stomping opener that continues the tale that started in '96 Quite Bitter Beings' about the torturous town of Hview.
 'Flesh Into Gear', one of the band's most recognized tracks from CKY2K, is given new life and a better mix here, the riff feeling just as hypnotic and amazing as ever.
 The juggernaut 'Sink Into The Underground' is simultaneously a bizarre shuffle and as heavy as its title suggests.
 I love the pseudo-new wave elements of 'Plastic Plan', which make the track somehow poppy and strangely melodic despite the grinding nature to it.
 One of the best tracks on the album is the funky, maniacal 'Inhuman Creation Station', with its insane riff and lock-step rhythm.